 But the majority of European motorcycle tours are a couple of weeks and during summer.
 So we’ll go on that basis for this section.

 Pro-laminate: If you’re not riding in winter then you don’t need pro-laminate.
 It’s fantastic for cold and wet weather riding as water slides off the outer shell, so your jacket wont feel heavy and sodden.
-But it’s expensive, heavy and not breathable.
+But it’s expensive, heavy and not as breathable.
+Check out our dedicated and packed cold weather riding gear guide if you are heading for colder climates.

 Gore-Tex: You can get many types of waterproof layerings for motorcycle suits and Gore-Tex is the most well-known.
 It is usually provided in a removable inner layer.
 This is a good idea if you’re sometimes riding through cold and wet conditions but also need your suit to be breathable via vents.
 The problem is when you don’t have the layer in and then you’re met with a downpour, you’ve then got to take your jacket off and zip your layer back into it (even trickier with trousers!).
 Your outer jacket will still get sodden and soaked.